Last Updated on September 29, 2022 by Jim Ferri

-Our entire dinner with drinks (and a somewhat disappointing apple strudel, which they should have left it well enough alone and not put chocolate syrup and whipped cream on top of the ice cream) wound up being only $23.
-It was also much better than the meal we had at a larger and more popular and expensive restaurant in Prague the night before.
+Our entire dinner with drinks, and a somewhat disappointing apple strudel (they should have left it well enough alone and not put chocolate syrup and whipped cream on top of the ice cream), wound up being only $23.
+In fact, it was much better than the meal we had at a larger and more popular and expensive restaurant in Prague the night before.

 Just another benefit to enjoy in Cesky Krumlov during the off-season.

 How to Get to Cesky Krumlov By Car:

 If you have a rental car or a driver, Cesky Krumlov is a 2½-hour drive from Prague via the E50/E55 (toll).
 It also takes the same amount of time from Vienna via A22/S5/E55 (toll).
 From Salzburg take the A1/E60/E55 (toll), about a 2-hour drive.

 How to Get to Cesky Krumlov by Train

 There is only one direct train a day from Prague to Cesky Krumlov.
 It departs Prague (Hlavni) at 08:02am and arrives Cesky Krumlov at 10:50am.
 Fares are $10-17; drinks and snacks are served onboard.